Slamy/Wiki_MiSTer/Folders-and-File-naming.md

 </p>
 </details>
-You may put games in `games` inside a subfolder for each core.
-You may also but BIOS files in the same folder as the ROMs for each system and name it `boot.rom`, if the core does not use a BIOS file you can rename a ROM file to `boot.rom` and it will autostart with that ROM.
+You may put games in games inside a subfolder for each core.
+You may also but BIOS files in the same folder as the ROMs for each system and name it boot.rom, if the core does not use a BIOS file you can rename a ROM file to boot.rom and it will autostart with that ROM.
 You may also just put BIOS or autostart ROMs in its own folder, see above for naming.
-Here is an example of folder names inside the `games` folder
+Here is an example of folder names inside the games folder
 <details><summary>Show</summary>
 <p>